 There are currently no scheduled performances of Tosca.
-It was last on stage 10 May—26 June 2014 as part of the Spring 2013/14 season.
+It was last on stage 9 January—5 February 2016 as part of the Winter 2015/16 season.

 From its strident opening chords, Tosca conjures up a world of political instability and menace.
 The Chief of Police, Scarpia – one of the most malevolent villains in opera – ruthlessly pursues and tortures enemies of the state.
 His dark, demonic music contrasts with the expansive melodies of the idealistic lovers, Tosca and Cavaradossi, who express their passion in sublime arias.
 Giacomo Puccini’s dramatic work was a hit with audiences on its 1900 premiere and it remains one of the most performed of all operas.